 Perth Creative Exchange, winner of the Regeneration Project of the Year at the 2021 Scottish Property Awards, is a £4.5m partnership project between Wasps and Perth and Kinross Council which transformed the former St John’s School building to create Perth’s inspiring home for artists, makers, creative industry professionals and the general public, the first of its kind for the region.

 The Booth was constructed by Scalloway Waterfront Trust in 2001.
-It was built on the site of an old fisherman’s store which was the oldest building in the town and was converted into a live-work space for visiting artists which is managed by Wasps in partnership with Shetland Arts Trust.
+It was built on the site of a fisherman’s store which was the oldest building in the town.
+Now converted into a live-work space for visiting artists, The Booth is managed by Wasps in partnership with Shetland Arts Trust.

-To the delight of the local community Wasps returned this property to use as artists’ studios in 2015, in a town immortalised in poetry and song.
-This beautiful studio project provides five studios spaces and is home to Soulisquoy Printmakers Collective, and is near neighbour to the Pier Arts Centre.
+Wasps returned this property to use as artists’ studios in 2015, in a town immortalised in poetry and song.
+This beautiful studio project provides five studios spaces and is home to Soulisquoy Printmakers Collective.